anapopov/Tritrichomonas-murine-microbiome-interactions/2.Parasite_scRNA-seq/README.md

 This directory includes scripts relating to Seurat clustering and gene expression analysis of Tritrichomonas DropSeq data.
-Protists were isolated from infected mouse caeca 6 weeks post infection, purified by triple cell sorting, and prepared for single cell RNA-Seq at the Princess Margaret Genomics Centre.
+Protists were isolated from infected mouse caeca 6 weeks post infection, purified by triple cell sorting, and prepared for single cell RNA-Seq.
 Data were collected for protist isolated from a germ-free and conventionalized C57BL/6 mouse.

 Scripts are included for: